 Isoelectric Focusing (IEF)

-When ampholytes undergo electrophoresis, each ampholyte migrates to its own region, an area that matches its pI.
+When ampholytes undergo electrophoresis, each migrates to its region, an area that matches its pI.
 After the migration of ampholytes, the gel has stable pH zones of increasing pH or a pH gradient.
 The solutes in the specimen do not migrate to the electrode of the opposite charge but to the zone or area that matches their pI.